tylerbarnum/perchlorate-metagenome-2018/README.md

-# Supplemental scripts for Barnum et. al 2018
+# Supplemental code for Barnum et. al 2018

 In a recent study, I obtained metagenome-assembled genomes (MAGs) from enrichment communities totaling about 40 genomes.
 This repo contains code for assisting with similar work and a PDF of the publication.

 Citation:
->Barnum, Tyler P. et al. 2018.
+>Tyler P. Barnum, Israel A. Figueroa, Charlotte I. Carlström, Lauren N. Lucas, Anna L. Engelbrektson, and John D. Coates.2018.
 “Genome-Resolved Metagenomics Identifies Genetic Mobility, Metabolic Interactions, and Unexpected Diversity in Perchlorate-Reducing Communities.”
 ISME Journal 12: 1568–1581.

 ## Using assembly graphs for binning